-West Africa Advanced School of Theology (WAAST) opened its doors to students for the first time in 1971 with a three-year program leading to an Associate of Theology degree.
+West Africa Advanced School of Theology (WAAST) opened its doors to students in 1971 with a three-year program leading to an Associate of Theology degree.
 Dr. Richard Cunningham was the founding president and Dr. Delbert Tarr was the academic dean for the French section.
 Rev. Rex Jackson served as dean for the English section.
 The first commencement was in 1973.